ADHD Treatment Options

 - Exposure to too many environmental toxins

-If not adequately treated, ADD/ADHD symptoms can persist throughout the individual’s life.
-According to the National Institute of Mental Health, 4.4% of adults have ADD/ADHD.
-While most symptoms of ADD/ADHD emerge during childhood, they can continue to affect someone well into adulthood.
+If not adequately treated, ADHD symptoms can persist throughout the individual’s life.
+According to the National Institute of Mental Health, 4.4% of adults have ADHD.
+While most symptoms of ADHD emerge during childhood, they can continue to affect someone well into adulthood.

 This condition can often be overlooked in females because they are less likely to exhibit disruptive hyperactivity behavior than males with ADHD.
-Untreated ADD/ADHD can result in a higher likelihood of:
+Untreated ADHD can result in a higher likelihood of:

 - Depression